Actualizado Reviewed

 Recommendations for Use of Antiretroviral Drugs During Pregnancy

-Pregnant People With HIV Who Have Previously Received Antiretroviral Medications but Are Not Currently on Antiretroviral Medications
+Previous Experience With Antiretroviral Medications but Not Currently on Antiretroviral Therapy During Current Pregnancy

 Panel's Recommendations

-• In choosing an antiretroviral therapy (ART) regimen for pregnant people who have previously received antiretroviral (ARV) drugs, clinicians should obtain an accurate history of all prior ARV medications used for HIV treatment or prevention of HIV transmission, including virologic efficacy, tolerance of the medications, results of prior resistance testing, and barriers to adherence (AIII).
+• In choosing an antiretroviral therapy (ART) regimen for pregnancy when antiretroviral (ARV) medications have been used previously, clinicians should obtain an accurate history of all prior ARV medications used for HIV treatment or prevention of HIV transmission, including virologic efficacy, tolerance of the medications, results of prior resistance testing, and barriers to adherence (AIII).

-• ART should be restarted before receiving the results of ARV drug-resistance testing, because longer durations of ART during pregnancy have been associated with reduced perinatal transmission rates.
-ART should be modified, if necessary, based on the results of resistance assays (AII).
+• ART should be restarted before receiving the results of ARV drug-resistance testing because longer durations of ART during pregnancy have been associated with reduced perinatal transmission rates.
+ART should be modified, if necessary, based on the results of resistance assays (AIII).

 Rating of Recommendations: A = Strong; B = Moderate; C = Optional